JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 #### Return value

-First overloaded function: If the target string is found, the return value is the zero-based position of the first character of the match.
+If the target string is found, the return value is the zero-based position of the first character of the match.
 If the target is not found, the return value is -1.

-Second overloaded function: A **CHARRANGE** structure.
-The range of characters in which the text was found.
-If the text was not found, *cpMin* and *cpMax* are -1.

 # <a name="FindTextEx"></a>FindTextEx